• Skip to primary navigation

 BBQ sauce – use your favorite!

-Score the membrane of the backside of the rib rack in a diamond shape.
-It sounds harder than it is!
+Score the membrane on the backside of the rib rack in a diamond shape.
 This is what it should look like.
-Make sure to use a sharp knife and it's easy.
+Make sure to use a sharp knife; it's easy.
+You can also peel the membrane off instead.

-Season the ribs with your favorite seasoned salt.
+Season the ribs on both sides with your favorite seasoned salt.

 If ribs overlap or need to be layered, that’s OK!